acpooth/alignESS/README.md

 ## Dependencies

 The program runs in Python 3.
-It runs properly in an Anaconda base installation! (that includes numpy, matplotib, cython and pytest).
+It runs properly in an Anaconda base installation! (that includes numpy, sqlite, matplotib, cython and pytest).

 * Pair-wise alignment (simple pairwise or database alignment):
     - cython
     - numpy
+	- sqlite3
     - matplotlib [optional] only for ecs_entropy.py script
 	- pytest [optional] for running test suite